DalavanCloud/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL unguided - SAP HANA on Azure.md

 -   Use Hawk to remove all location constraints

--   From the SSH session to s03-db-1, clean up the failed state.
+-   From the SSH session to s03-db-1, clean up the failed state

 -   Use Hawk to verify that the SAPHana clustered resource is operational on both nodes with s03-db-0 as the master